 9 I will be surety for him; of my hand shalt thou require him: if I bring him not unto thee, and set him before thee, then let me bear the blame for ever:

-Well Judah, You already offered up the lives of your sons in the last chapter.
+Well Judah, Reuben already offered up the lives of his sons in the last chapter.
 I don’t think offering to bear the blame will in any way sweeten the deal...

 10 For except we had lingered, surely now we had returned this second time.